yet-it-compiles/Transcriber/README.md

 The transcripts can be easily exported to Microsoft Word or Google Docs, or downloaded for added flexibility.
 In addition to its core transcription capabilities, SLPScribe also includes a powerful text editor with advanced formatting and editing tools, allowing for hassle-free corrections and modifications.
 The application was designed with ease of use in mind, with the goal of simplifying the workflow of language pathologists and other similar professionals.

 ## 2. Project Inspiration
-I accepted this freelance project for a speech-language pathologist because I wanted to use my skills to make a positive impact on people's lives.
-By helping individuals improve their communication skills and assisting dedicated professionals in their work, I felt that I could contribute to the field of speech-language pathology.
-I was motivated to streamline their processes, so they could continue to make a difference in the lives of their clients.
+This project was a rewarding challenge for me as a freelance software developer.
+I wanted to use my technical skills to create a high-quality application that supports speech-language pathologists in their work.
+My goal was to design an efficient and easy to use solution that reduces the administrative burden on SLPs, and allows them to focus more on providing high-quality service to their clients.

 ## 3. Version 1 Prototype